lingfenghsiang/Nomad/README.md

 ### Hardware requirements

 **For code compilation**
 You'll need a minimum of 30GB of disk space and 16GB of memory.
 The machine used for compilation doesn't necessarily have to be the same one where the code will run.
-Utilize as many CPUs as are available for compilation, as it can be time-consuming.
+Utilize as many CPUs as possible for compilation, as it can be time-consuming.

 **Running code**